 - 1. Original Bank statement (\$25,000 or more, no more than 3 months old) - a.
 Statement of financial support (if financial support is provided by someone other than self) - 2.
 Valid passport - 3.
 SEVIS payment - 4.
 Meet all general admissions requirements - 5.
 I-94, I-20, VUIM transfer document (applicable only to Visa transfer requests)

-In addition, all students seeking an I-20 and student visa at VUIM will be required to follow the rules noted below:
+All students seeking an I-20 and student visa at VUIM will be required to follow the cohort-driven enrollment plan outlined here.